jonatasoc/vscode-configs/README.md

 # :computer: VS Code Configurations

-Repo to join my personal Visual Studio Code configuration, such as ESLint, Prettier, TypeScript.
+Repo to join my personal Visual Studio Code configuration, such as ESLint, Prettier, TypeScript, etc.

+Also to put together the commons scripts and devDependencies of ***package.json*** files.

 # React Configs

 # Node Configs (with Typescript)